ttafsir/eveng-arista-topology/README.md

 ## Configure Your Environment

-You can define your environment variables in a `.env` so that you can easily export environemnt variables to configure the EVE-NG CLI tool. **This will prevent you from getting prompted for credentials**.
+You can define your environment variables in a `.env` so that you can easily export environment variables to configure the EVE-NG CLI tool. **This will prevent you from getting prompted for credentials**.

 STEP 1.
 Create your `.env` file